 1. What Is In-Vitro Fertilisation?
 How Does The Treatment Work?

-2. Who Is A Good Candidate For IVF?
+2. Who Is A Good Candidate For In-Vitro Fertilisation?

 “Different factors come into play when determining whether the couple is a good fit for IVF.
 In India, it is often presumed that the woman is the cause of infertility.
 However, IVF and most fertility tests and treatments clearly put the onus of being able to conceive on both partners.
 For example, for IVF here are some things to consider when assessing if the couple is a good candidate: